ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11 Chapter 11 Interoperability And Typing Stubs.md

-# Chapter 11: Interoperability and Typing Stubs
+# Chapter 11: Interoperability And Typing Stubs

 ## Introduction to `.pyi` Stub Files